-Finally, the X80 – now known as the XPower SV – was revealed to the press on 22 October 2002, and the sheer boldness of the design and the breadth of changes in just one year, it managed to startle most people that viewed the car.
-That was the beginning of it – In Stevens’s speech that accompanied the launch of the car, he spoke about the performance and power as if they were qualities back in fashion.
-A refreshing change, it has to be said: “It is certainly performance orientated with its V8 engine producing 465bhp.
-0 – 60mph (100kph) will take just 4.2 seconds.
+Finally, the X80 – now known as the XPower SV – was revealed to the press on 22 October 2002 and, because of the sheer boldness of the design and the breadth of changes in just one year, it managed to startle most of those present.
+That was the beginning of it – in the speech which Peter Stevens gave at the launch of the car, he spoke about the performance and power as if they were qualities back in fashion.
+A refreshing change, it has to be said: ‘It is certainly performance orientated with its V8 engine producing 465bhp.
+0–60mph (100km/h) will take just 4.2 seconds.
 Rumours in the press suggest a 200mph top speed.
-That’s true!”
+That’s true!’
 A proud proclamation to make!
-He added, “Horsepower will start at 326 but customers will be able to specify the amount of power they want – although we may limit that to around 965bhp!”
+He added, ‘Horsepower will start at 326, but customers will be able to specify the amount of power they want – although we may limit that to around 965bhp!’

-This upper power limit was reined-in by the time of its on-sale date – November 2003 – but even so, MGR were keen to link it with the record winning ZT-T that clocked 225mph at Bonneville: “Customers can also specify the engine from the 225 mph MG ZT-T Bonneville rated at 765 hp (and beyond if required) which will give top speeds of well over 200 mph and suitably electrifying acceleration.”
+This upper power limit was reined-in by the time of its on-sale date – November 2003 – but, even so, MGR was keen to link it with the record winning ZT-T that clocked 225mph at Bonneville: ‘Customers can also specify the engine from the 225 mph MG ZT-T Bonneville rated at 765bhp (and beyond if required) which will give top speeds of well over 200 mph and suitably electrifying acceleration.’

-Although Peter Robinson of Autocar magazine managed to ride shotgun with Giordano Casarini, and had this to say of the handling: “…it’s easy enough to discern an almost total lack of roll, dive or squat.
-In this regard, the MG feels remarkably well sorted”, it was not until 2004 that the press managed to bag drives of the definitive production version.
+Peter Robinson of Autocar magazine managed to ride shotgun with Giordano Casarini, and had this to say of the handling: ‘…it’s easy enough to discern an almost total lack of roll, dive or squat.
+In this regard, the MG feels remarkably well sorted.’
+However, it was not until 2004 that the press managed to bag drives of the definitive production version.

-The Geneva motor show of 2004 marked the launch of the second phase in the SV production cycle, with the launch of the uprated SV-R version.
-If the 320bhp of the original version was a little bit tame, the “R” could prove to be the ideal antedote, with a more healthy 410bhp output.
-This extra performance was extracted through the use of an XPOWER version of the all aluminium, 32-valve, double-overhead camshaft V8 engine.
-Built in conjunction with V8 tuning specialist Sean Hyland, the car’s performance was given an appreciable lift: acceleration from 0 to 60mph, came in at less than 5 seconds with a top speed of “around 175mph”.
+The Geneva Motor Show of 2004 marked the launch of the second phase in the SV production cycle, with the launch of the uprated SV-R version.
+If the 320bhp of the original version was a little bit tame, the ‘R’ could prove to be the ideal antidote, with a more healthy 410bhp output.
+This extra performance was extracted through the use of an XPower version of the all-aluminium, 32-valve, double-overhead camshaft V8 engine.
+Built in conjunction with V8 tuning specialist Sean Hyland, the car’s performance was given an appreciable lift: acceleration from 0-60mph, came in at less than five seconds with a top speed of ‘around 175mph’.
 Modifications to the braking system (larger Brembo discs) and a larger wheel/tyre combination meant that the extra performance was properly harnessed.